 Each year on September 8, the United Nations Educational, Scientific, and Cultural Organization encourages us to honor literacy through International Literacy Day.
 Known as UNESCO to most travelers, many of us have visited destinations around the world which have been preserved for their cultural or natural significance.
 There are over 1000 such UNESCO World Heritage Sites around the world, including well-known ones like the Taj Mahal in India and lesser-known destinations like the Bay and Old Town of Kotor, Montenegro.

-UNESCO also honors sites for other reason, including some as Cities of Literature.
+UNESCO also honors sites for others reason, including some as Cities of Literature.
 These cities have an important heritage in encouraging literacy around the world, and some are great destinations to study abroad.
-If you want to help understand the significance of literature and improve literacy later in your career, consider one of these cities and study abroad programs based there.
+If you want to help understand the significance of literature and improve literacy later in your career -- or if you're a literature major and want to study abroad -- , consider one of these cities and some of the great literature study abroad programs which operate there.

 Melbourne is a literary hub in Australia; more people borrow books from libraries in Melbourne than anywhere else in the country!
 The city also hosts four literary festivals each year and is home to the biggest publishing network in Australia.

 If you want to study abroad in Melbourne, there are a bunch of providers and universities that offer programs that include a focus on creative writing and literacy.
 Check out our guide to studying abroad in Melbourne.

 Dublin is famous the world over for its contributions to the annals of literature.
 Home to famous writers including James Joyce, George Bernard Shaw, W.B.
 Yeats, Samuel Beckett, and Seamus Heaney, the city is obviously inspiring for those who wish to learn more about the literary arts.